ossf/tac/process/templates/WG_NAME_incubating_stage.md

    * Link to public meeting notes (or ideally recordings) WG must have defined Contributor Guide
   * "link to contributor guide"
-WG has defined group governance
-  * "link to charter or other document describe how group is managed"

  Reference              | URL |
 |-----------------------|-----|